ppy/osu-wiki/news/2025/2025-10-30-fall-time-mania-mapping-contest.md

 ## Rules

-- **Only use songs from our [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists).** You can choose whatever artist or song you'd like as long as it's on our FA listing, if your submission is not part of the FA listing, it'll be disqualified.
+- **Only use songs from the [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists).** If your submission is not part of the FA listing, it'll be disqualified.
 - **Submissions must be in `.osz` format**.
 - **Submissions must only be of the osu!mania game mode**.
 Any other game mode will not be accepted.
-- **Submissions must adhere to the [ranking criteria](/wiki/Ranking_Criteria) as well as the [osu!mania ranking criteria](wiki/Ranking_criteria/osu!mania)**.
+- **Submissions must adhere to the [ranking criteria](/wiki/Ranking_Criteria) as well as the [osu!mania ranking criteria](/wiki/Ranking_criteria/osu!mania)**.
 The winner will have a guaranteed BN for their map.
 - **Submissions must not be publicly revealed until results are out, this includes sharing the map and/or submitting it through the editor**.
-- Cut versions are allowed only if it comes from our Featured Artist listing, the cut makes sense and it’s appropriately titled as such in the map’s title `(Cut ver.)`.
+- Cut versions are allowed only if it comes from the Featured Artist listing, the cut makes sense, and it's appropriately titled as such in the map's title `(Cut ver.)`.
-- Your entry should **only be mapped by you**, collaborations are not allowed in this contest.
+- Your entry must **only be mapped by you**, collaborations are not allowed in this contest.
 - Allowed keymodes range from 4K up to 10K.
 For this contest, 10K+ keymodes are not allowed.
 - **Use of artificial intelligence (AI)** is strictly prohibited.
 If your entry is found to be violating this, it will be immediately disqualified.
-- Only **1 song with 1 difficulty** is allowed per submission per contestant.
+- Only **1 song with 1 difficulty** is allowed per submission.

 ## Submitting your entry

-Submitting your entry for this contest will be done through [**its contest page listing** that can be found here]().
+Submitting your entry for this contest will be done through **its [contest page listing]()**.
 You are allowed to resubmit your entry anytime before the mapping phase has ended.
 A quick overview on how to submit your entry would be as follows:

 - Export your already done map through the editor.
 - Once exported, drag and drop it through the aforementioned [contest page listing]().